pikulet/lumen/README.md

 :exclamation: This is a fork of [alxshelepenok/gatsby-starter-lumen](https://github.com/alxshelepenok/gatsby-starter-lumen) :exclamation:

-I love lumen for its super simplistic design, and how it enables me to pen my thoughts down.
+This design is simplistic and enables me to pen some thoughts down.

 # :dolphin: Getting Started